TABLE OF CONTENTS

 Customer Churn Analysis Example

-Let’s imagine that your expected churn rate is 10%, but you’re baffled by the fact that monthly churn for March and April was 14%.
+Let’s imagine that your expected churn rate is 10%, but you’re baffled by the fact that the monthly churn for March and April was 14%.

 Using a cohort analysis, you see that this high number of people canceling is only happening within 2 specific cohorts.
 The first group comprises customers who canceled between February 28 and March 31, while the second group is those who canceled between April 1 and April 30.
 This would suggest that your product’s updates have caused some damage.